 The only thing holding me up is the rain — not because it stops me working, most of the time, but because it makes it impossible to burn anything, so I’ve got backlogged piles of decaying vegetation.
 The wind dropped a few days ago, the sea-swell stilled, and the season felt as if it was changing — but it was a false spring, and there’s still rain most nights, sometimes heavy.

 Still, I’ve made some progress in a week.
 On this side of the stream the ground is quite gently sloping, with nice flat rocks — on the other side it rises quickly to the foot of a cliff about twenty feet high, which would make a beautiful climbing wall, I’d say.
 And there’s a lot more to uncover, beneath the blanket of vegetation.
 I love it.
 Flat, gentle ground is to be appreciated around here.
 It’s restful.
 Somewhere you can stand and look at the sea.

-Here at the bottom of the hill, there’s a quite amazing perspective.
+Here at the bottom of the hill, the perspective creates a powerful illusion.
 The ground falls away steeply to meet the sea, which seems to rise equally steeply to the horizon.
 The feeling is of being in a deep V between land and water.
-At the angle, the join is marked by big heaped rocks and continual white water churning at and over them.
+At the angle, the join is marked by big heaped rocks and the white water churning at and over them.
 At night a restless breeze comes off the ocean and skids up the slope, water and air in constant motion, yes and the land too in subtle ways.
 At eye level, the brilliant lights of fishing boats line the horizon like dazzling screens or sails of light, under mother-of-pearl canopy of reflective clouds.